 Good planning is important, failing to map out the garden and where the grass will lie at the start could cost you at the end of the installation.
-Here at Cheshire Artificial Grass our grasses come in two and four-metre wide and cut to length.
+Here at Cheshire Artificial Grass, our grasses come in two and four-metre wide and cut to length.
 Know your sizes as it is crucial that the grass is joined side by side and not end to end.
-In addition, always make sure that you point the pile of the grass towards the house.
+In addition, always make sure that you point the pile of grass towards the house.
 That way, people looking out at the garden from the house will get the most ‘realistic’ view.

 2. Prepare the Site

 Once you have mapped out the artificial turf area, you can start preparing the site.
 Usually, homeowners want to replace nuisance natural turf with artificial grass.
 If this is the case, then take off the top layer of grass using a turf cutter.
 Once all the organic matter has been removed you need to treat the site with a quality herbicide.
 This will prevent pesky weeds and unwanted organisms from surfacing underneath your new artificial grass.
 Make sure you use a herbicide that you trust and make sure you pay particularly close attention to the edges.

 You need to have edging all around the perimeter of your artificial grass zone.
 This can be done with composite or timber edging.
 When choosing timber, you need to make sure that it has been pressure treated and rated Class-4, for use in ground contact.
 Once chosen, cut longer lengths to form the perimeter and shorter stakes to use as pegs.
 Set the edging 10mm down from the desired height you want the artificial grass to finish at.